mspncp/gosu-wiki/To Do.md

     * Fix download for all my LD games
   * Update README.txt and website year
   * Extend RubyGosu.tmbundle: cmd+R -> runs main.rb
-  * Automatically include Wiki pages in rdoc
   * Mention copyright() in README
   * Alias "Meta" keys as "Command"/"Windows"
   * Document that the Gosu::Window might be smaller than expected
   * Document that record{} can be called anywhere
   * Mention releasy on packaging wiki pages
-  * Create docset for Dash
+  * Create Gosu docset for Dash
   * Fix missing Headers in To Do Wiki page
+  * Update github docs for Xcode4
 ## Gosu 0.9.x+
   * Redesign (see forum) drawing interface
   * Rewrite Gosu::Input with support for multiple gamepads and analog joysticks, serializable button IDs, …
   * simplify Gosu's IO philosophy (C++)
   * Make plans for an official Scene/State system
-  * Add QuickLook support to image loading on 10.5+ via QLThumbnailImageCreate :D
   * How would a TexturePacker like thingie work for Gosu?
   * If there ever is functionality to 'and' and 'or' Gosu::Button, how would one check in buttonDown?
   * Use symbols AND fixnums for button ids?
   * Re-introduce Async support
   * Look into MikMod support
+  * Image::insert/Bitmap::insert should memcpy if possible
+  * Apply colorKey AFTER splitting the bitmap into tiles, not before!
+  * Add block to Zen::window for initialization.
+Or setup()?